Thursday, 31 January 2013

 Since seeing multiple Robin's in Thunder Bay, I decided to stop by and try their breakfast.

-I learned afterwards that Robin's Donuts actually had it's roots in Thunder Bay.
+I learned afterwards that Robin's Donuts actually had its roots in Thunder Bay.
 It started here in 1975 and expanded across Canada (I think it's fascinating that the HQ is in Toronto because we don't have any Robin's Donuts in the city).

 Coffee and an egg, cheese and sausage "brekwich"